nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The status shows is the message log archive encryption `enabled` or `disabled`.
 The Grouping rule shows the grouping level (`NONE`, `MEMBER`, `SUBSYSTEM`) of the message log archives.

-The list of Member Identifier / Key ID pairs includes a list of members using the security server and the encryption key associated with the member when the grouping level is `MEMBER` or `SUBSYSTEM`.
+The list of Member Identifier / Key ID pairs includes a list of members using the security server and the encryption key(s) associated with the member when the grouping level is `MEMBER` or `SUBSYSTEM`.
 If no member-specific key is associated with a member, there's a warning icon after the Key ID.
 It means that the member is using the system generated default encryption key.
 It's strongly recommended to use user generated member-specific encryption keys.

 Each member can have multiple member-specific encryption keys configured.
-If multiple keys are configured for a single member, the member is included in the list multiple times.
+If multiple keys are configured for a single member, the key IDs are presented as a comma separated list.

 The status colors indicate the following:
 - **Red indicator** – there's an error with checking the message log archive encryption status